asorbini/rticonnextdds-ros2-msgs/README.md

 ROS 2 Rolling distribution, and modified to compile with `rtiddsgen` so that they may be compiled into a single, ready-to-use shared library.

-Only IDL files for message types are included.

 The IDL files can be updated using script `copy_idls.sh`.

 The script will scan a ROS 2 installation, and it will copy all IDL files